yuhko-msft/microsoft-graph-docs/api-reference/beta/api/user-post-messages.md

 - For each mention in the **mentions** property, you must specify the **mentioned** property.

 Since the **message** resource supports [extensions](/graph/extensibility-overview), you can use the `POST` operation and add custom properties with your own data to the message while creating it.

+If you want to send in MIME content to create a new message, specify the `Content-Type` header as `text/plain` and include the MIME content in the request body.

 ## Response